 Teach your children about giving and make it a tangible experience.

-One way to do this is by participating in the Lake Country Family Fun Toy, Book & Mitten Drive.
-Take your child(ren) on a special trip to pick out items for the drive and then go to one of the drop off locations to physically put the items in.
-You can read more about the drive and who the items go to here.
-Remember, the last day is December 14th!
-This is just one example; there are many tangible giving opportunities.
+One way to do this is by participating in a volunteer program.
+Or take your child(ren) on a special trip to pick out items for a toy/clothing drive and then go to one of the drop off locations to physically put the items in.
+There are many tangible giving opportunities.

 Hand-write notes in your Christmas cards.